 Top 3 Fall Activities That Could Help the Socialization Process of Your Puppy

-1. Go to a fall festival.
-According to DogChannel.com, there are three main groups your puppy will have to deal with – people, environments and other animals.
+- Go to a fall festival.
+According to the American Kennel Club (AKC), puppies need to be exposed to many different types of people, places, noises, and textures.
 Heading off to a fall festival will have all of these in spades, so put your puppy on a leash and go slowly to allow your dog to explore the new locale.
 If someone wants to stop and say hello to your dog, be sure to let them!
-This will help speed along the process of helping your dog meet new people and adjust to being approached by strangers.
+This will help speed up the process of helping to socialize your dog, meeting new people and adjusting to being approached by strangers.

-3. Head off to the public park.
+- Head off to the public park.
 Sometimes the most simple excursions can be the most beneficial, and there's nothing quite like enjoying the great outdoors on a beautiful fall day.
-Many public parks also have dog walks and bark parks, so this can be another wonderful venue for your puppy to meet animals and other dog owners.
+Many public parks also have dog walks and bark parks, so this can be another wonderful venue for your puppy to socialize and meet animals, as well as other dog owners.

 Adopting a puppy is an incredibly rewarding experience, but it's your job to introduce your new dog to a wide variety of locales to ensure that he or she will be calm and collected in any situation.
 With anything, try and make sure it is always a positive experience.